Limited Clients. Proven Results.

 By limiting the number of clients we serve, the Domestic Violence Defense Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Ellsworth domestic violence charge.
 Domestic Violence Lawyer Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Ellsworth, Ohio.

 Practicing law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Ellsworth, Ohio.
 Call and speak with Robert about your case.
 Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 Domestic Violence Penalties

-A conviction of domestic violence in Ellsworth, or anywhere in Ohio, has serious penalties.
-Domestic violence can be a misdemeanor or a felony.
-A conviction for domestic violence cannot be expunged.
-Subsequent domestic violence convictions have increased penalties.
-Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
+A conviction of domestic violence in Ellsworth, Ohio, has serious penalties.
+Domestic violence can be either a felony or a misdemeanor.
+A domestic violence conviction is on your record forever.
+Any later domestic violence charges will be considered a higher degree based upon the prior.
+Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a: